tollbridge/tollbridge-laravel-socialite/README.md

 ### Callback URL

 In the Tollbridge `Integrations` section, you will need to set the *Callback URL* to match the correct path in your application.
-By default his URL will be your full protocol/hostname along with the path `/tollbridge/callback`.
+By default this URL will be your full protocol/hostname along with the path `/tollbridge/callback`.
 Note that this callback path is fully configurable within the tollbridge config file.

 `url(config('tollbridge.routing.callback'))` e.g. https://www.example.test/tollbridge/callback